ennshi/WhereToEat/README.md

 # Where to eat?
 Your restaurant search helper.
 Just tell me what you would like to eat, and I will tell you where.

+Disclaimer: this is not enterprise project destinated for commerce.
+It is for learning purposes.
+The main target is to systematize and summarize all the knowledge and skills learnt.

 ### Features

 - Professional design and rich feature website;